lgreco/DataStructures/Exams/SU21_Midterm/src/readme.md

 ### Hint 2

-Consinder a single-linked list, much like the one we studied in class `Route` and the implementation of the _Lincoln Service_ train line.
+Consider a single-linked list, much like the one we studied in class `Route` and the implementation of the _Lincoln Service_ train line.
 In general, a single-linked list is a chain of nodes.
 Each node has a `next` pointer.

 <p align="center"><img src="images/SLL.png" width="66%"></p>

-Consider the single-linked list above.
+The figure above shows a simple single-linked list.
 We would like to remove the node with content `"C"`.
 How can we accomplish this?

 First, let's try to show the removal, pictorially:

 <p align="center"><img src="images/SLL-removal.png" width="66%"></p>

-That's pretty easy: we can the `next` pointer from the node before `"C"` and we direct it to the node after `"C"`.
-For a good measure, we also take the `next` pointfer from `"C"` and we direct it to `null`.
+That's pretty easy: we take the `next` pointer from the node before `"C"` and we direct it to the node after `"C"`.
+For a good measure, we also take the `next` point from `"C"` and we direct it to `null`.